The “X” Factor — Why UX Design Can Make or Break Your Website

 Usability is also about whether individual users understand how to use your website.

-For example, if they’re being guided to a contact form in order to make an inquiry about a service, but it looks like what they might think a sign-up form looks like, that’s a usability snafu.
+For example, if they’re being guided to a contact form to inquire about a service, but it looks like what they might think a sign-up form looks like, that’s a usability snafu.

 Visual design